 You have the right to opt out of the sale of your personal information.
 California law broadly defines sale such that it may include, for example, allowing third parties to receive and use certain information, such as cookies IP address and/or browsing behavior, to deliver targeted advertising.

 If you wish to “opt out” of our “sale” of your information, i.e., for purposes of personalized advertising, we recommend employing the options we provide and explain in Section 10 c. (as we believe those methods are the easiest and most efficient).
-However, you may also visit the interactive form that we make available at our opt-out location.
+However, you may also visit the interactive form that we make available at our Do not sell opt-out location.

 f.
 Authorized Agents

 You may also designate an agent to make requests to exercise your rights, where applicable state law (such as the CCPA) permits you to do so.
 In such case, we will take steps both to verify the identity of the person seeking to exercise their rights as listed above, and to verify that your agent has been authorized to make a request on your behalf through providing us with a signed written authorization or a copy of a power of attorney.